AlexMGitHub/DeepShark/README.md

 I wrote a C++ function that reads a recorded tournament data file and converts each game state into a vector representing the neural network inputs and the training label (player action and bet).

 I compiled this function into a C shared library that is accessible using `ctypes` in Python, and converted 100 tournaments into a single binary file representing the training data, and an additional 20 tournaments into a file representing the test data.
-Each training and test tournament had a unique seed and only contained ten MTAG players at the table.
+Each training and test tournament had a unique seed and ten MTAG players at the table.
 I thus intended to have the neural network learn to mimic the MTAG play style.

 I created a custom dataset class to read in the binary data and return individual inputs and labels.
 The details can be found in `train_nn.ipynb` in the `src/deepshark/Jupyter/` directory.

 ### Imbalanced Dataset

-The training loop outputs the network's classification accuracy on the legal actions at the end of each epoch of training.
+The training loop outputs the network's classification accuracy on the test data's legal actions at the end of each epoch of training.
 Imagine my surprise when the classification accuracy quickly shot up to over 89% after just a few epochs!

 I quickly realized the issue: the MTAG play style folds probably 85 to 90% of the hands that it is dealt.
 Therefore I have a classification problem with an extremely imbalanced data set, and the neural network learned to just predict "fold" every time.